KristianLyng/varnishfoo/chapter-2.rst

         # service apache2 restart

-In short, what we just did is install Apache httpd, enable the CGI module, change the listening port from port 80 to 8080, then restart the web server.
-We changed the listening port to prepare for things to come.
+This installs Apache httpd, enables the CGI module, changes the listening port from port 80 to 8080, then restarts the web server.
+The listening port is changed because eventually Varnish will take up residence on port 80.

 You can verify that it works through two means::

         # netstat -nlpt